 The Twin Rivers Council has consistently recognized troop 34 as a “quality” unit.
 That quality designation is due in large part to the team that administers and coaches the group.
-Scoutmaster Dave Fobare along with Assistant Scoutmasters Joe Gotwals, Steve Hayashi, Fred Warden, Dan Bacchi, and Gary Horton represent consistent scoutmaster leadership going back to 1990.
+Scoutmaster Dave Fobare along with Assistant Scoutmasters Dan Bacchi, Brian Cuttler, Joe Gotwals, Steve Hayashi, Gary Horton and Jon Skelly represent consistent scoutmaster leadership going back to 1990.

 The boy scouts have some specific criteria in order to join.
 A boy has to meet one of the following:

 · Be at least 11 and not older than 17.